 First Aid – there are various qualified First Aiders around the school, but pupils can go directly to Student Reception situated in H Block

-School Nurse – is available for a weekly drop-in Wednesday lunchtimes in the main reception meeting room.
+School Nurse – is available for a weekly drop-in Thursday at lunchtime in the main reception meeting room.

 Support for a range of other emotional and well-being needs can also be arranged with specific school-based staff as agreed through our referral channels

 Fearless is a site where you can access non-judgemental information and advice about crime and criminality..

 What makes this site different is we also provide you with a safe place to give information to us about crime - 100% anonymously.

 We have 15 Fearless Outreach Workers delivering workshops to young people and professionals in a variety of areas across the country.